Conceptual design and first results for a neutron detector with interaction localization capabilities: Detector Design

-Neutron energy calculations can also benefit if neutrons are discriminated from gamma-rays.
-Scattered gamma-rays present during an experiment can coincide with start signals, causing significant background in the neutron time-of-flight spectrum.
-There are several solid-state scintillators which can provide good neutron-gamma (n-$\gamma$) discrimination and timing, such as stilbene, anthracene, and para-terphenyl.
-Each of them presently cannot be used as a material for the proposed detector due to limited ability to be machined into a large segmented array.
-When a viable n-$\gamma$ discriminating plastic scintillator was first developed \cite{Zaitseva2012}, the polymer was not rigid enough to facilitate machining.
-The plastic scintillator commercialized as Eljen 299 (EJ-299) had to be cast directly into the final detector geometry, making the assembly of a segmented detector from this plastic scintillator expensive and time consuming.
-However, recent improvements to the EJ-299 polymer matrix has increased physical stability as well as pulse shape discrimination capabilities \cite{ZAITSEVA201897}.
-This new plastic scintillator, Eljen 276 (EJ-276), has n-$\gamma$ discrimination comparable to liquid scintillator and is now rigid enough for machining of segments with appropriate thickness and geometry to construct a high resolution neutron time-of-flight detector.
+Calculating neutron energies from ToF measurements can also benefit if neutrons are discriminated from gamma rays.
+Scattered gamma rays present during an experiment can cause significant background in the neutron time-of-flight spectrum.
+There are several commercially available solid-state scintillators which can provide strong n-$\gamma$ discrimination and timing, such as stilbene, anthracene, and para-terphenyl.
+Due to the limited ability of machining these scintillators into large segmented arrays, these are presently not preferable or economically feasible as a material for the proposed detector.
+When a viable n-$\gamma$ discriminating plastic scintillator, Eljen 299 (EJ-299) \cite{eljen}, was first developed \cite{Zaitseva2012}, the material was not hard enough to facilitate machining and had to be cast directly into the final detector geometry.
+However, recent improvements to the EJ-299 polymer matrix increased physical stability and pulse-shape discrimination (PSD) capabilities \cite{ZAITSEVA201897}.
+This new plastic scintillator, Eljen 276 (EJ-276), has n-$\gamma$ discrimination capabilities comparable to liquid scintillators and is now firm enough for machining of segments with appropriate thickness and geometry to construct a high-resolution neutron time-of-flight detector.